 (If you’re unclear that any of these 4 buckets apply to you, it’s likely you have a more complex case.
 Contact us directly to make an appointment with one of our experts, who will be happy to spend 20 minutes going through your situation and to point you in the right direction.)

-Price Gouging is the hospital charging you far more than fair market price for services provided.
+Price inflation is the hospital charging you far more than fair market price for services provided.
 As mentioned in Part 1 of this guide, hospitals charge consumers, on average, 4.2 times their actual costs and 3.5 times the price that insurance companies pay for the same service (the price insurance companies pay is negotiated behind closed doors).

 Bottom line: if you don’t have insurance, the price that you’re being charged by the hospital is almost certainly inflated.